UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 ### You MUST use an API Specification

-Using an API Specification will help defining an API before it's implemented, support is wide, with a wide community using it.
+Using an API Specification will help define your API endpoints, support is wide, with a wide community using it.
 It helps the team work to the same standards, and it can generate documentation when needed.

 A good example is using OpenAPI Swagger to help build, maintain and document your API.